 Elphel cameras are free software and open hardware cameras.
 The cameras run Linux.
 The cameras have several interfaces -- 10/100 Ethernet, USB, IDE, RS-232, etc. It uses a FPGA for video processing and video compression.
 More information here at Open Circuits: Elphel camera; and at the Elphel wiki.

-An ARM920T board running Linux at 200 Mips with sound, Ethernet, CAN, 48+ bidirectionnal IOs and 4 DSPs for motor control (DC, Servos, etc...).
+The ARMUS Embedded Linux Board is An ARM920T board running Linux at 200 Mips with sound, Ethernet, CAN, 48+ bidirectionnal IOs and 4 DSPs for motor control (DC, Servos, etc...).
 Built as a student proof robotics design platform.

 The Bifferboard has:

 - 150MHz CPU, Intel 486SX instruction set, MMU.

 - 1 watt power consumption (200mA @5v)